seantrott/seantrott.github.io/research.md

 Selected papers:

 - Rivière, P. D., Beatty-Martínez, A. L., & **Trott, S.** (2025, April).
 Evaluating Contextualized Representations of (Spanish) Ambiguous Words: A New Lexical Resource and Empirical Analysis.
-In *Proceedings of the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers) (pp. 8322-8338)*. [[Link to paper]](https://aclanthology.org/2025.naacl-long.422/)[[Link to GitHub code]](https://github.com/seantrott/spanish_norms)[[Link to HuggingFace dataset]](https://huggingface.co/datasets/seantrott/sawc)
+In *Proceedings of the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers) (pp. 8322-8338)*. [[Link to paper]](https://aclanthology.org/2025.naacl-long.422/) [[Link to GitHub code]](https://github.com/seantrott/spanish_norms) [[Link to HuggingFace dataset]](https://huggingface.co/datasets/seantrott/sawc)

 - **Trott, S.**, & Bergen, B. (2023).
 Word meaning is both categorical and continuous. *Psychological Review.* [[Link]](https://www.researchgate.net/profile/Sean-Trott/publication/369116867_Word_meaning_is_both_categorical_and_continuous/links/656dfb46a760eb7cc748b026/Word-Meaning-Is-Both-Categorical-and-Continuous.pdf)